 If you or someone you love is plagued by the pain and stiffness symptoms of osteoarthritis or rheumatoid arthritis; if you or they have tried seemingly EVERYTHING out there to try to get relief, I highly encourage you to read this article to the end.
 I PROMISE you that you WILL learn something new.
-And, this information about powerful natural painkillers and Chinese herbs could just change your life or the life of your loved one/s.
+This information about powerful natural painkillers and Chinese herbal medicine for arthritis could just change your life or the life of your loved one/s.

 First, let’s take a look at what doesn’t work and understand why.

 What do NSAIDS, COX-2 inhibitor drugs, steroids, narcotic pain pills and even OTC analgesics have in common?
 The answer is that they all “work” by disrupting the body’s natural pain signaling responses.
 None of them actually heal any underlying causes of the arthritis symptoms.
 They just trick your nerves, brain, and body into thinking everything is ok for a relatively short period of time.
 So, since these options don’t and can’t actually solve the problem, a person must remain on them, and often at increasing dosages to maintain the same effects.
 That’s when there are real problems with this method because regular and increasing use of most of these drugs carries with it increased risk of dangerous side effects.

 COX-2 inhibitor drugs work by reducing the prostaglandins produced by the action of COX-2 enzyme.
 This artificial reduction of prostaglandin production caused by the drug temporarily relieves pain.
 However, drug-induced limitation of COX-2 also increases the risks of vascular events such as heart attacks and strokes, because two of the main benefits of the COX-2 enzyme (1. limiting thrombosis and 2. promoting vasodilation) are artificially restricted by the drug.